misterpotts/fabricate/docs/api.md

      * @throws an Error if the ID is not for an existing component
      * @throws an Error if the the component dictionary has not been loaded
      * @throws an Error if the mutation contains an invalid item UUID
-     * @throws an Error if the mutation references essences orcomponents that do not exist
+     * @throws an Error if the mutation references essences or components that do not exist
     * */
     mutateComponent(id: string, mutation: CraftingComponentJson): Promise<CraftingComponent>;
 ```